So, can dogs eat applesauce? The answer is both yes and no. And, as with most things, moderation is key.

 How Dogs Digest Applesauce

 Dogs are able to digest applesauce, because they have something called pectinase.
-Many people don’t know what that is, but if you’re a dog owner, it’s good to know about this enzyme.
-Pectinase is an enzyme that breaks down pectin, which is a type of carbohydrate found in fruits and vegetables.
-In other words, dogs are able to digest applesauce as easily as they digest apples.
+It breaks down pectin, which is a type of carbohydrate found in fruits and vegetables.
+In other words, dogs are able to digest applesauce because they predisposed to do it.

 The Benefits of Applesauce for Dogs